bplmaps/lmec-main-site/content/articles/Section-112-in-the-Boston-Region-Universities-Hospitals-and-Urban-Renewal.md

 [^12]: Vrabel, *A People's History of the New Boston*, 117.

-[^13]: Levi, "Municipal and Institutional Relations Within Boston," 103; Isaacs, Sasaki, and Nagel, "Fenway-Parker Hill Area: Its Problems and Potential."
+[^13]: Levi, \"Municipal and Institutional Relations Within Boston,\" 103; Isaacs, Sasaki, and Nagel, \"Fenway-Parker Hill Area: Its Problems and Potential.\"

 [^14]: Unlike African American organizations like Freedom which worked with the BRA to plan urban renewal in Washington Park.
 See Dunning: <https://www.leventhalmap.org/articles/mapping-renewal-engaging-residents/>